johnnyrwest/johnnyrwest/README.md

 I'm a software engineer / full-stack developer.

+I've been working at [The Change Company](https://www.thechangecompany.com/) building tools that help the CDFI mortgage market.

+- [xChange](https://www.xchangefi.com/) is an e-commerce marketplace for purchasing secondary loans
+- [Prequalification](https://applynow.changemtg.com/) is a customer-facing mortgage pre-qualifier

-My most recent endeavor was at Host A Fan, where we worked on building an MVP application from the ground up.
+My most recent endeavor before that was at [Host A Fan](https://hostafan.azurewebsites.net/), where I built an MVP application from the ground up.

-I built out some really cool features, and have included some in my Samples repo.

 Some of the technologies used:
- - React.js
+ - React.js (Next.js)
     - Material UI
     - Formik/Yup
-    - FontAwesome
+    - Auth0
     - Axios
- - .NET Core 3.1
+ - C# / .NET
-    - WEB API
-    - AWS / SeatGeek APIs
+    - ReSTful APIs
-    - ADO.NET
+    - Azure Functions
-    - Dependency injection
+    - AWS
  - MS SQL Server
     - T-SQL queries and stored procedures
- - Git & CLI

-Now I'm a Software Engineer at The Change Company where I've added on
-  - Next.js
-  - Auth0
+ - Cosmos DB
  - Azure Devops

-I look forward to sharing what I'm up to here on GitHub!

 <!--
 **johnnyrwest/johnnyrwest** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.